jon-starnes/jon-starnes.github.io/pages/default.md

-This site is intended to display my various GitHub projects.
+# This site is to display GitHub projects

-Here you will find links to repositories containing code for
-* (Project 1 Name)
-* (Project 2 Name)
-* (Project 3 Name)

-... and more!
+This website is intended to showcase various projects hosted on GitHub.

+**Coming Soon!**

+Check back soon for more content and project demonstrations.